corenzan/bbdb/README.md

 # BBDb

-> Free open-source database of banks in Brazil.
+> Free, open-source API for querying banks in Brazil.

 ## Example